Best Tablet for Students in 2026 (Top Picks by Budget & Use)

 ![]() |

-Apple iPad Air (M2) with Apple Pencil: The combination of Apple’s M2 chip and Apple Pencil makes this tablet a powerhouse for design students, artists, and anyone who prefers handwritten notes.
+Apple iPad Air (M3) with Apple Pencil: Powered by Apple’s M3 chip, this tablet is a powerhouse for design students, artists, and anyone who prefers handwritten notes.
 With apps like Procreate, Notability, and GoodNotes, it’s perfect for sketching, annotating PDFs, and digital note‑taking during lectures.

-Samsung Galaxy Tab S9 with S Pen: Samsung’s flagship tablet offers a smooth, natural writing experience thanks to the included S Pen and AMOLED display.
-It’s ideal for students who want to take detailed lecture notes, annotate study materials, or create diagrams with precision.
-The multitasking features also make it easy to switch between note‑taking and research.
+Samsung Galaxy Tab S11 Ultra with S Pen: Samsung’s flagship tablet offers a smooth, natural writing experience thanks to the included S Pen and its expansive AMOLED display.
+Ideal for students who want to take detailed lecture notes, annotate study materials, or create diagrams with precision.
+Its multitasking features make switching between note‑taking and research seamless.

-Samsung Galaxy Tab S9 FE/FE+ with S Pen: A more affordable option that still delivers excellent stylus support and reliable performance.
+Samsung Galaxy Tab S10 FE+ with S Pen: A more affordable option that still delivers excellent stylus support and reliable performance.
 Great for students who want the benefits of digital handwriting and creativity tools without paying premium prices.

 Best for Multitasking